jonassantos1000/airport-manager/README.md

 ## Ticket

-Para incluir a compra da passagem aerea, utilizar a requisição abaixo:
+Para incluir a compra da passagem aérea, utilizar a requisição abaixo:

   Post: